plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Discoveries.md

 #### **The Inferno Spreads**

 After everyone finishes Sharing Discoveries, the Guide **Spreads the Inferno**.
-To Spread the Inferno the Guide places one Kindling on one Discovery in the World Tree for each Discovery in their Kindling zone.
+To Spread the Inferno, the Guide turns one Discovery on the World Tree horizontal for each Discovery in their Kindling zone.
 Then returns all Discoveries in their Kindling zone.

-Whenever a Discovery in the World Tree has two Kindlings on it, return that Discovery.
+When the Guide would turn a Discovery horizontal, but that Discovery is already horizontal, the Guide returns that Discovery instead.

 ### Creating Adventurers